[PR]

 Handling Retweets

-When using extended mode with a Retweet, the full_text
+When using extended mode with a Retweet, the full_text attribute of the

 Status object may be truncated with an ellipsis character instead of